EberlyODL/phys211/specific-tips.md

 ### Doing reading quiz, tutorial and quiz for real

 The book is there for you to learn the material but it is not a cane.
 When you are actually solving problems, it is best to actually close the book and try the problems on your own.
-Use the formulae sheet but close the book.
+Use the formula sheet but close the book.
 It is ok (and good) to struggle on a question for a while, try different methods.
 Do not be too quick on the draw to get your book or (worse) google.
 Struggle, try various things.
 Maybe contact me or your peers.
 Eventually, look back at examples in book.

 ### Intense Study Cycle.